 Reasons for the failure of mediation

-The reason for the failure of mediation the second time were[7]:-
+The reasons for the failure of mediation the second time were[7]:-

-2. When the center announced that they will return the land of 0.313 acres to the rightful owner, objections were raised by one of the key contenders.
+- When the centre announced that they would return the land of 0.313 acres to the rightful owner, objections were raised by one of the key contenders.

-7. Justice D.Y.
-Chandrachud also said that Shri Shri Ravi Shankar failed to set in the definition of the mediator.
+- Justice D.Y.
+Chandrachud also said that Shri Shri Ravi Shankar failed to set the definition of the mediator.

 By the statement of Justice D.Y.
 Chandrachud, we can conclude that the Shri Shri Ravi Shankar was not neutral, since he already had an opinion to give all the land to Hindus.